hrtywhy/hrtywhy.github.io/_posts/2024-12-24-streamlining-digital-forensics.markdown

 This image illustrates the encrypted files on the host.
 Cyber Triage helps investigators quickly recognize the encrypted data, assisting in the assessment of the attack’s full impact.
 ![alt text](/images/impacted-host.png)

 Once deployed, WannaCry encrypted crucial files, making them inaccessible to the user.
-It’s important to note how Cyber Triage helped investigators quickly identify the malware's presence and scope, enabling rapid containment and reducing the potential for data loss.
+It’s important to note how Cyber Triage helped investigators quickly identify the malware's presence and scope.

 WannaCry ransomware incident emphasizes the importance of using advanced tools like Cyber Triage in cybersecurity investigations.
-Key takeaways include the need for regular patching to close vulnerabilities such as MS17-010, the value of real-time analysis tools, and the effectiveness of Cyber Triage in speeding up the response and recovery process.
+Key takeaways include the need for regular patching to close vulnerabilities such as MS17-010, the effectiveness of Cyber Triage in speeding up the response and recovery process.
 For organizations aiming to improve their cybersecurity posture, adopting proactive threat detection and response strategies like these is critical in defending against future threats.

 ### Indicators of Compromise